MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 # Common issues and resolutions for AI Builder

-The information about common issues in AI Builder and their potential workarounds is now available at [AI Builder troubleshooting](/troubleshoot/power-platform/ai-builder/welcome-ai-builder) on the troubleshooting docs site.
+The information about common issues in AI Builder and their potential workarounds is now available at [AI Builder troubleshooting](/troubleshoot/power-platform/ai-builder/welcome-ai-builder).

 ### See also